DHTMLX/docs-diagram/docs/api/editor/itemsdraggable_property.md

 ### Description

-@short: optional, enables/disables dragging the item from one parent item to another
+@short: Optional, enables/disables dragging the item from one parent item to another

 ### Usage